DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 body of cognitive precarious labor.
 The global uprising has obviously involved different social forces according to the diversity of the areas where it erupted, but precarious cognitarians mobilized everywhere giving the global process a common character and meaning.
-The search of autonomy of knowledge and technology to escape from the grip of financial capitalism is the common content of the cognitarian forces, which are the innovative core of the uprising.
+The search for autonomy of knowledge and technology to escape from the grip of financial capitalism is the common content of the cognitarian forces, which are the innovative core of the uprising.